-EAT IN ASIA / FOOD DESTINATIONS / Japan - Japaneese food
+EAT IN ASIA / DESTINATIONS / Japan

 Ichimi and shichimi are essential seasonings for Japanese food.
 In Japan, ichimi and shichimi are sprinkled on food to suit individual tastes.
 These condiments are ideal for rice and noodle dishes.
 Apart form that, they can be used for seasoning soups, pasta and meat.